 By Sanjula with Khalsa

 Sanjula lived in community from the young age of 21, including Findhorn, Humaniversity in Holland, and Osho Leela.
 She completed the 6-year Humaniversity Therapist training as well as their advanced Therapist Training and has also studied many healing modules and bodywork.
-Sanjula’s upcoming workshops at Osho Leela include the Self Love workshop on 11-13th October, co-leading on the Empowerment Group (part of the Leela Life Training) 18-20th October, and co-facilitating on the Total Life Change Intensive, 19-26th November.
-She also works as an online Life coach.
+Sanjula’s upcoming workshops at Osho Leela include the Rejuvenation Weekend on 6th-8th March, being on the team in the Total Life Change Intensive in April, and co-leading on the Leela Life Training which starts in September.
+She also works as an online Life Coach.